 Skip to content

 The purpose of the Aboriginal and Torres Strait Islander cannabis interventions project was to identify, develop, trial, and disseminate a range of interventions specifically for use with Indigenous clients in a range of primary health care settings.
-This program was conducted by a consortium of six Indigenous community-controlled health services and the National Drug Research Institute (NDRI) at Curtin University in WA.
+This program was conducted by a consortium of six Indigenous community-controlled health services and the National Drug Research Institute (NDRI) at Curtin University in Western Australia.

 As a result of this intervention project, a Victorian help and information program for clients who use cannabis (yarndi) was developed.
 The Could it be the yarndi? program was a collaboration between the Indigenous research team at NDRI and the Victorian Aboriginal Health Service's medical unit and family counselling service.
 This project aims to raise awareness of the effects of yarndi on the health and wellbeing of Indigenous people, and to help the medical service assist people who use yarndi.